melezhik/outthentic/README.md

 * `--debug` - enable outthentic debugging

-    * Debugging information is stored at outthentic.log file at current working directory

-    * Increasing debug value results in more low level information appeared at log file
+    * Increasing debug value results in more low level information appeared at output

     * Default value is 0, which means no debugging